ovh/docs/pages/platform/public-cloud/buy_failover_ip/guide.en-ca.md

 ## Objective

-You may need to configure a failover IP address on your instances for different reasons.
+You may need to configure an Additional IP address on your instances for different reasons.
 For example, you may be:

 - Hosting several websites on your instance.
 - Hosting international projects.

-To meet these needs, you can order a failover IP address for your Public Cloud instances.
+To meet these needs, you can order an Additional IP address for your Public Cloud instances.

-These failover IP addresses can only be migrated to instances in the same project.
+These Additional IP addresses can only be migrated to instances in the same project.

-**This guide explains how to buy a failover IP for an OVHcloud Public Cloud project.**
+**This guide explains how to buy an Additional IP for an OVHcloud Public Cloud project.**

 ## Requirements